haskellfoundation/error-message-index/README.md

 ## Maintenance

-The Message Index is a project of the [Haskell Foundation](http://haskell.foundation).
+The Message Index is a project of the [Haskell Foundation](http://haskell.foundation), maintained on a volunteer basis by David Binder (@BinderDavid).
 Please get in touch if you have ideas, requests, or any other feedback!